-For example, Dunkin’ Donuts’ partnership with TikTok influencer Charli D'Amelio reportedly resulted in a 20% increase in cold brew sales and a 57% increase in downloads of Dunkin’s app.
+For example, Dunkin’ Donuts’ partnership with TikTok influencer Charli D'Amelio reportedly resulted in a 20% increase in cold brew sales and a 57% increase in downloads of the Dunkin' Donuts app.

 Dukin’ recently partnered with several micro-influencers, showing that companies using this marketing strategy are using different influencers for different purposes.

 Dunkin’ Donuts' campaign reached more than 1 million people on Instagram and boasted a 5.2% engagement rate.